anjanadevanand/toyWGN/README.md

 *****************
 ### Notes on the Object Systems in R (from Advanced R)
 ### Why an object system?
-Code Sharing - to have functions that behave differently for different objects, with the same external interface.
+To have functions that behave differently for different objects, with the same external interface.
 eq: `print(as.Date("2020/01/01"))` behaves differently from `print("2020/01/01")`